 About The Journey Detox and Recovery, LLC

 The objective of The Journey is to provide a hospital setting where a client’s detoxification process will be administered by a professional medical staff.
-During their inpatient treatment, the patients will gain an insight into the disease of addiction; a relapse prevention plan will be offered and may include a recommendation for continued treatment in a medical hospital, psychiatric stabilization unit or a long-term, supportive-living establishment.
-Our primary purpose is to help the still suffering addict or alcoholic to find a way to manage their recovery, stay clean and sober, and to better understand the disease of addiction.
+During their inpatient treatment, the patients will gain an insight into the disease of addiction through addiction counseling services.
+A relapse prevention plan will be offered, and may include a recommendation for continued treatment in one of the following: a medical hospital; psychiatric stabilization unit; a long-term, supportive-living establishment.
+Our primary purpose is to help the still-suffering addict or alcoholic to find a way to manage their recovery, stay clean and sober, and to better understand the disease of addiction.

 My name is Lamar Ward.
 I am an alcoholic and addict in recovery.
 I have 14 years clean and sober.
 On July 1,2019, I will celebrate 15 years of God’s grace in recovery.